 I graduated from Algonquin College’s Massage program with honours and successfully completed the registration exams with the College of Massage Therapists of Ontario to become a Registered Massage Therapist.
 I furthered my training with a course in pregnancy massage and training in the Active Release Technique (ART) for the upper and lower extremities.
 I’ve also taken level 1 and 2 craniosacral therapy.

 Over the years I have had a number of clients that have been diagnosed with cancer.
 We studied safe ways to treat people with cancer in school but I wanted more information on the subject.
 I started by taking courses to help me in this such as massage therapy for people living with cancer and myofascial release.
+I have also taken courses for pediatric massage and oncology pediatric massage.

 I have taught part time in the massage therapy programs at Algonquin for a few years and have discovered that I also love teaching.
 I’m no longer teaching massage therapy students but I find opportunities to teach clients about massage therapy and it’s many benefits.